Bond set for defendants in Trumbull County kidnapping case

-NEWTON FALLS, Ohio (WKBN) – The defendants in an alleged kidnapping that led to a crash in Newton Falls appeared in Newton Falls Municipal Court Thursday.
+NEWTON FALLS, Ohio (WYTV) – The defendants in an alleged kidnapping that led to a crash in Newton Falls appeared in Newton Falls Municipal Court Thursday.

 Phoenix Albertini is charged with abduction and felonious assault, while David Knisely is charged with complicity to abduction.